mohammed-bakkali/react-calculator-state-management/README.md

 cd react-calculator-use-reducer
 npm i install
 npm start
-Then, open your browser and go to http://localhost:3000 to see the app in action.
+Open your browser and go to [http://localhost:3000](http://localhost:3000) to see the app in action.

 ## Contact